pagkly/Zed/Investopedia3/Self-Employment.md

 ## Types of Self-Employment

 Independent contractors are businesses or individuals hired to do specific jobs.
 They receive payment only for the jobs that they do.
-Because they are not considered employees, they do not receive benefits or [workers’ compensation](https://www.investopedia.com/terms/w/workers-compensation.asp), their clients do not withhold taxes from their payments for work performed, and equal opportunity laws do not apply to them.4
+Because they are not considered employees, they do not receive benefits or [[workers’ compensation]](https://www.investopedia.com/terms/w/workers-compensation.asp), their clients do not withhold taxes from their payments for work performed, and equal opportunity laws do not apply to them.4

 Examples of independent contractors include doctors, journalists, freelance workers, lawyers, actors, and accountants who are in business for themselves.
 It is worth noting that independent contractors are not just limited to specialized fields.
 An NPR/Marist poll conducted in December 2017 found that one in five jobs in the United States is a contracted worker as opposed to a full-time employee.5